How to Let Go of the Past with Positive Affirmations: A Step-by-Step Guide

 Step 2: Craft (or Borrow) Affirmations That Resonate

 Use my list above or create your own.
-Keep them present-tense and positive.
-Instead of “I won’t dwell on the past,” try “I am fully present in this moment.”
+Keep them positive.
+Instead of “I won’t dwell on the past,” try “I am here in this moment.”

 Step 3: Make Them a Daily Ritual